Get 20% Discount today

 Prevent future unwanted pregnancies with a reliable birth control method that works for your body and schedule.

 Consistent birth control is the best way to prevent unwanted pregnancies, but it has to work with your lifestyle and medical history to actually be effective.
 Hey Jane can now help you find the right birth control option discreetly and conveniently.
-Whether it's birth control pills, the patch, shot, ring, or non-hormonal mehtods, our licensed providers can help you navigate 100+ options.
+Whether it's birth control pills, the patch, shot, ring, or non-hormonal methods, our licensed providers can help you navigate 100+ options.
 They’ll review your medical history, chat with you about your current lifestyle, and discuss your birth control preferences to offer an option that’s right for you.
-Get started here.

 What will sex be like after an abortion?